Windows130/Flurr/README.md

-### Flurr Bot
+# Flurr Bot

 [![Discord Server](https://img.shields.io/discord/961126057744941116?logo=discord&logoColor=ffffff&color=7389D8)](https://discord.gg/yEGdATHKyp)
 [<img src="https://open.autocode.com/static/images/open.svg?" width="192">](https://open.autocode.com/)

-An AI bot with responds with whatever you want it to do!

-# Source Code

-<h3>Please do not modify any of the code otherwise it won't work.
-Only use Autocode to host your bot.</h3>

-So you want to see the magic behind everything here?
-Go ahead and browse the folders in this Github repository.
+Welcome to this repository!
+This is about a bot with responds with AI messages once you send them in a specific channel.
+The bot uses an AI called [AFFILIATE+ API](https://api.affiliateplus.xyz).
+If you would like to include the AI in your project open it with Autocode!
+If you want to include it in a different hosting you can fork this repository or simply copy the files and the code.
+Please join our [Discord Server](https://discord.gg/yEGdATHKyp) for helful support.

+### Server Usage

+As you know by our discord server it is called "Colen Bot Support" and doesn't have the keyword "Flurr" in it.
+That's because we have another Discord bot called "Colen" and its partners "Colen Games" and "Colen Music".
+I've worked hard for those bots so I think it deserves to join.